PieShift/HH_autoSendingYourResume/README.md

 # DO NOT RECOMENDED to use
 Code for auto sending your resume on hh.ru

-Prepared steps:
+Preparatory step:
-1. enter login + password into the code
+enter login + password into the code